-Improving outcomes for infants around the world requires solutions to address gaps across the entire ecosystem of care.
-The BetterBirth Program is working to build the evidence base for solutions to help all infants survive and thrive.
+Improving outcomes for small vulnerable newborns around the world requires solutions to address gaps across the entire ecosystem of care.
+The BetterBirth Program is designing solutions to promote earlier, more, and better breast milk feeding and help small vulnerable newborns survive and thrive.

-Low Birthweight Infant Feeding Exploration (LIFE)
+LIFE: Low Birthweight Infant Feeding Exploration

 Launched in 2019, Ariadne Labs’ Low Birthweight Infant Feeding Exploration (LIFE) study documents current feeding practices, growth patterns, child development, and other health outcomes among more than 1,100 low birthweight infants in low- and middle-income countries.
 The study aims to identify which infants are at highest risk, determine effective interventions, highlight remaining evidence gaps for future research, and contribute to global guidelines with evidence-based action steps.